-The school has well-resourced and equipped Art rooms and all media and equipment is available.
-'Art packs' and A3 sized portfolios are provided for all GCSE pupils to carry work to and from school.
-The packs contain an assortment of media which can be used at home.
+The school has well-resourced and equipped art rooms and all media and equipment is available.
+Students are able to use all materials in Art clubs and can arrange to borrow more specialist equipment on discussion with their teacher.
 An A1 portfolio is also provided which is used to store larger completed work over the two years.
-Pupils are expected to always have the basic essentials as well as sketchbooks in lessons.
+Pupils are expected to always have the basic essentials as well as sketchbooks with them in lessons.